 The humble hedgehog is another prize slug and snail muncher, who has the added plus of being super-cute.
 When it comes to encouraging one to set up home in your garden, be sure to keep areas wild, with copious amounts of leaf litter and a few logs, or treat your spiky visitors to a hedgehog house.
 They will also happily take up residence near a nutritious compost heap.

 Feed hedgehogs by leaving any leftover dried fruit or cooked veg out in your garden for them to graze on.
 But the advice is make sure to avoid bread and milk, as these items can make hedgehogs ill.

 While a pond will provide a source of water it's best to add less overwhelming source of water, for the insects and small mammals that can't swim – so may be fearful of a pond.
 For an inviting place to stay hydrated add a birdbath to your garden.

-‘ Provide water for pollinators using a shallow dish filled with stones/marbles and water to provide a safe water source’ advises Shannen Godwin from J Parker’s, Adding, ‘A simple bird bath will give the birds somewhere to bathe as well as doubling as a water supply.’
+' Provide water for pollinators using a shallow dish filled with stones/marbles and water to provide a safe water source' advises Shannen Godwin from J Parker’s (opens in new tab), Adding, 'A simple bird bath will give the birds somewhere to bathe as well as doubling as a water supply.'

 16. Welcome nature in an urban setting